Colorado governor wants independent probe of police shooting

-DENVER (AP) - Colorado Gov. Jared Polis is calling for an independent investigation after police fatally shot a black man in the back during a foot chase.
+DENVER (AP) - Colorado Gov. Jared Polis on Thursday called for an independent investigation of the fatal shooting of a black teenager during a foot chase with police.

+Polis urged the El Paso County District Attorney’s Office to turn the probe into De’Von Bailey’s Aug.
+3 death over to another local jurisdiction in the interest of “fairness and objectivity.”

-Polis said Thursday that because the country is “grappling with difficult challenges concerning race,” it’s more important now that law enforcement agencies “go above and beyond to maintain public trust and confidence.”
+“Our nation is grappling with difficult challenges concerning race and how we treat one another,” the governor said.
+“It is more important now at this moment in time that our law enforcement agencies go above and beyond to maintain public trust and confidence.”

-The governor’s statement comes after the family of 19-year-old De’Von Bailey criticized the investigation into the Aug.
-3 death.

-Bailey was shot three times in the back and once in the arm while running away from two Colorado Springs police officers.
+Bailey, 19, was shot three times in the back and once in the right elbow while running away from two Colorado Springs police officers.

 The El Paso County Sheriff’s Office investigated, and prosecutors could take months to review the findings.

-Critics say the police department, sheriff’s office and district attorney’s office work too closely to be objective.
+Meanwhile, Bailey’s family and their attorney are arguing that the police department, sheriff’s office and district attorney’s office work too closely to be objective.

+Family attorney Mari Newman says the police department falsely claimed Bailey was reaching for a firearm, and the sheriff’s office parroted the narrative.

+“When the investigating agency has already adopted the lie used to justify the killing, the only conclusion is that the so-called ‘investigation’ is biased,” she said in a statement released Wednesday.

 Sign up for Daily Newsletters